 PLEASE NOTE: Donations made toward IRUSA’s United States Humanitarian Aid fund in excess of the support requirements for this particular emergency may be used to support other important emergency or long-term work across the region.

 One of the strongest storms to hit the nation made initial landfall the evening of Aug.
 25, 2017, along the Gulf region—especially pummeling Texas.
 Hurricane Harvey brought tornadoes and floods, 130 mph winds and power outages.
-Buildings were destroyed and homes washed away, and the worst of it: people have been killed and hurt.
+Buildings were destroyed and homes washed away, and the worst of it: people were killed and hurt.

 IRUSA’s Disaster Response

-Islamic Relief USA’s Disaster Response Team mobilized quickly, moving from helping survivors of Hurricane Matthew in North Carolina to working to bring aid to those now affected in Texas.
+Islamic Relief USA’s Disaster Response Team mobilized quickly, moving from helping survivors of Hurricane Matthew in North Carolina to working to bring aid to those affected in Texas.
 The team worked with the American Red Cross to set up and manage a “mega shelter” in the Dallas Convention Center.
-An expected 5,500 evacuees are being housed there.
+An expected 5,500 evacuees were being housed there.
 In addition to shelter management and assisting those inside, the DRT set up an Eid prayer inside the shelter facility for those evacuees and volunteers who will be there through Eid.
 The team provided a special Eid meal as well and distributed toys for children on Eid day.

 DRT staff also met with local relief groups, officials, and Muslim leadership to see how they could offer additional assistance.
 The team conducted training for local volunteers as well to make sure they were equipped with the skills necessary to help those in need.

 Once there was a way, some DRT members moved into the Houston area to begin disaster assessments and to provide additional emergency relief.